dus2002/Disk-Remover/README.md

 * Access to Read program
 * It's not a package dependency, is a use dependency: ROOT ACCESS
 ###### Install:
-* You can install it where you want.
+* You can install it anywhere you want.